mozilla/pkipolicy/rootstore/policy.md

     prevent issuance of working server or email certificates.
 Such technical constraints could consist of either:

-    * an Extended Key Usage (EKU) extension which does not contain either of the id-kp-serverAuth and id-kp-emailProtection EKUs; or:
+    * an Extended Key Usage (EKU) extension which does not contain any of these KeyPurposeIds: anyExtendedKeyUsage, id-kp-serverAuth, id-kp-emailProtection; or:
     * name constraints which do not allow Subject Alternative Names (SANs) of any of the following types: dNSName, iPAddress, SRVName, rfc822Name